OpenTimeApp/OpenTimeWebPageSDK/README.md

 # README #

 ### What is this repository for? ###
-This is an Angular2 SDK for the OpenTime™ RESTful API http://app.opentimeapp.com/docs/
+This is an Angular2 SDK for the OpenTime™ Web Page API http://app.opentimeapp.com/docs/

 #### Quick Summary ####